Gregor Robertson (footballer): International career

 Robertson won a total of 15 caps, scoring two goals for Scotland U21s, including one match against Spain's U21 side featuring FIFA World Cup: 2010 winners Andrés Iniesta, Sergio Ramos and Cesc Fàbregas, which the Scots lost 3–1.

 On 16 August 2005, a Shaun Maloney corner was flicked on by club-mate Craig Beattie for Robertson to head the opener in the 3-1 comfortable win against Austria U21s.
 On 7 October 2005, he scored a header to put Scotland U21s into a 2–0 lead on 44 minutes, eventually losing 3–2 against Belarus U21s.

 Media career

 Following his release from Grimsby, Robertson announced his retirement on Twitter.
-Since hanging up his boots, Robertson had moved into sports journalism and writes for The Times.
+Since retiring from football, Robertson had moved into sports journalism and writes for The Times.

 Personal life

 Robertson studied a three-year degree in professional sports writing and broadcasting, journalism at Staffordshire University, and worked at the Nottingham Post as part of a work placement, writing articles.
 He now works as a football writer, his work including a regular column in The Times newspaper.

 On 21 January 2022, Robertson pleaded guilty to headbutting an Uber driver in London on 10 May 2019.
 The driver had swerved a drunken Robertson who had staggered into the road and had kicked out at the car.
 Following a further altercation in a nearby petrol station Robertson had headbutted the man and punched his friend when he tried to intervene.
 Robertson received an 18-month suspended prison sentence and was also fined £3,000 and ordered to pay £2,000 in compensation to the victim.